euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

         return [apply_template(x, obj, time)
                    for x in t]
       if callable(t):
-        return t(obj)
+        return t(obj) if arity(t)==1 else t(obj, time)
       return t

-Animation Templates have some special case handling, since their functions take 2 parameters: the *instance* to be rendered, and the value of *time* at which to render its attributes.
+Animation templates have some special case handling, since their functions take 2 parameters: the *instance* to be rendered, and the *time* at which to render its attributes.

-In addition, templates can be *merged*.
-For example, Figure :ref:`funcinstances` shows that the instance of ``TableFunction``, shown as a circle in the same color as the ``TableFunction`` class, was visualized by merging an ``instance_template`` with a ``class_template``.
+Templates can also be *merged*.
+Figure :ref:`funcinstances` shows an  instance of ``TableFunction`` as a circle in the same color as the ``TableFunction`` class, by merging an ``instance_template`` with a ``class_template``.

 Summary
 =======

-We have described PySTEMM, a tool, model library, and approach for building executable concept models for a variety of STEM subjects.
-Potential extensions include:
+I have described PySTEMM, a tool, model library, and approach for building executable concept models for a variety of STEM subjects.
+The PySTEMM approach, using immutable objects and pure functions in Python, applies to all STEM areas and supports learning with pictures, narrative, animation, and graph plots, with minimal incidental complexity and code debugging issues.
+Such modeling, if given a more central role in K-12 STEM education, could make STEM learning much more deeply engaging.

--  Make the models more directly interactive: the main challenge here is that rendering is done by scripting a desktop application, making such interaction difficult.
--  Publish and share models via the web: since the models are defined as Python code, this would depend on Python’s ability to import over the web.
--  Make more generic concept models of systems that involve differential equations.
--  Include not just numeric computation, but symbolic as well using *sympy*.
+..
+TODO: extension: interactive models, tiled interface, web publish, differential equations, symbolic with sympy.

 ..
 TODO: tangible, "play", other sales points
 ..
 TODO: add short indented italized discussion of highlights